-The while command continuously executes the do list as long as the last command in list returns an exit status of zero.
-The until command is identical to the while command, except that the test is negated; the do list is executed as long as the last command in list returns a non-zero exit status.
-The exit status of the while and until commands is the exit status of the last do list command executed, or zero if none was executed.
+The while command continuously executes the list list-2 as long as the last command in the list list-1 returns an exit status of zero.
+The until command is identical to the while command, except that the test is negated; list-2 is executed as long as the last command in list-1 returns a non-zero exit status.
+The exit status of the while and until commands is the exit status of the last command executed in list-2, or zero if none was executed.